Skip to Content

 How Does Bankruptcy Affect My Credit Score?

-Filing for bankruptcy can significantly affect your credit score as it indicates to creditors that you were unable to meet your financial obligations.
-Typically, a bankruptcy filing can lower your credit score by 100 points or more.
-Chapter 7 bankruptcy remains on your credit report for ten years, while Chapter 13 stays for seven years.
-However, over time, you can rebuild your credit score by making timely payments and maintaining responsible financial habits.
+Filing for bankruptcy will affect your credit score and signal to creditors that you were unable to meet your debt obligations.
+Your score often drops by 100 points or more, and a Chapter 7 bankruptcy stays on your credit report for ten years.
+Chapter 13, if chosen, reports for seven years.
+Over time, making punctual payments and managing credit responsibly can help your score recover.

 Can I Keep My Home and Car If I File for Bankruptcy?